Time to read: 8 min

 High-vibration applications that need to retain preload and can tolerate adhesives

 Mid to high-vibration applications that want to eliminate the process step and variability of liquid adhesives

-As we’ve seen here, there are a multitude of ways to prevent threads from coming loose under normal operations.
-However, it’s important to choose the right method for the application.
-While the chart above will help get you started, more research should be done before you decide on your ultimate solution.
-When selecting your method, it will help to walk through these options with vendors and coworkers in an effort to match your application with a close fit.
-Your design can be further optimized if you test a few different options to see what gives you the best blend of attributes.
+As we see above, there is a multitude of ways to prevent threads from coming loose under normal operations.
+However, it’s important to choose the right method for your application.
+While the chart above will help get you started, I recommend more research before deciding on your ultimate solution.
+When selecting your method, it helps to walk through these options with vendors and coworkers to match your application and get a close fit — then test a few different options to see what gives you the best blend of attributes.

 Sourcing Simplified – Start Your Next Project With Fictiv